Information about your LGBTQ+ family: why it’s important for NDIS providers

-If your NDIS experience isn’t safe or inclusive
+If your experience with an NDIS provider isn’t safe or inclusive

-If you’re unhappy with the way an NDIS service provider or NDIS support worker is treating you, your child or your family, you can make a complaint.
+If you’re unhappy with the way an NDIS provider or support worker is treating you, your child or your family, you can make a complaint.

-You might be able to work with child’s NDIS provider to resolve the complaint or you can ask the independent NDIS Quality and Safeguards Commission to help you sort out the complaint.
+You might be able to work with the NDIS provider to resolve the complaint or you can ask the NDIS Quality and Safeguards Commission to help you sort out the complaint.
 The NDIS Commission can also take action against a provider if necessary.

 If you choose not to complain or you can’t resolve the situation, it’s also OK to change providers.